 Building for production is similarly straightforward:

 Specify that as build command in your deployment settings.
-All excess CSS will be purged, leaving behind only what the site needs.

 Thanks for reading!